MhBadiei/MhBadiei/README.md

 ## &nbsp;About
 I'm Mohammad Hossein.
 Over six years, I earned three academic degrees simultaneously: two bachelor's degrees (simultaneous dual degrees) in Computer Engineering and Electrical Engineering from Tehran Polytechnic University, and a master's degree (simultaneous dual level) in Electrical Engineering from the University of Tehran, while still pursuing my undergraduate dual degree studies.
 Some of my academic achievements include earning a National Olympiad Gold Medal, ranking 9th in the National Electrical Engineering Olympiad, and securing 1st place in Mathematics and Computer Science at the 6th Young Scientists International Festival in 2022.
-Additionally, I achieved the top GPA in my BS major at the University of Tehran Polytechnic and earned Simultaneous Dual Degree Honors.
 Also, I was recognized as a distinguished Young Scientist of Basic Science and Technology by UNESCO in 2023.
+Additionally, I achieved the top GPA in my BS major at the University of Tehran Polytechnic and earned Simultaneous Dual Degree and Dual Level Honors.
 Currently, I focus on algorithm development for deep learning, federated learning, adversarial machine learning, robust learning, trustworthy AI, and computer vision.
 Additionally, I apply AI to solve problems in applied physics and mathematics.

 ## &nbsp;Programming Languages